goghino/opf_benchmarks/README.md

 ```

 #### Notes
-In order to properly extract the values from the Matpower, you need to apply the patch 'matpower.patch'.
-Please make sure you apply the patch to the Matpower v7.0 (e.g. do  `git checkout 7.0` in the matpower git repository).
+In order to extract additional information from the Matpower (e.g. constraint violations), you need to apply the patch 'matpower.patch'.
+Please make sure you apply the patch to the Matpower v7.0 (e.g. do  `git checkout 7.0` in the Matpower git repository).